Some Physics

 Energy

-Energy is the unit of measure for power across time.
+Energy is the measure for power across time.
 It is a measure of work performed.
 Mathematically it is power multiplied by time.
-It is how residential ratepayers are billed for electricity use.
-The standard measure for electrical energy is hourly and is the watt-hour.
+It is the measure used for residential ratepayers electricity billing.
+The standard time interval measure for electrical energy is hourly denoted by the unit watt-hour.
 If you leave a 60 watt bulb on for one hour it will consume 60 watt-hours of energy.

 • The typical residential electricity user in Ontario consumes 750 kilo-Watt-hours (750kWh) of energy per month.
 It is measured and recorded by a Measurement Canada approved metering device.